Milkdown/website/docs/guide/interacting-with-editor.md

 ### JSON

-We can also use JSON object as default value.
+We can also use a JSON object as a default value.

-This JSON object can be get by listener through [listener-plugin](https://www.npmjs.com/package/@milkdown/plugin-listener), for example:
+This JSON object can be obtained by a listener through the [listener-plugin](https://www.npmjs.com/package/@milkdown/plugin-listener), for example:

 ```typescript
 import { listener, listenerCtx } from '@milkdown/plugin-listener';